CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 I set up a 4-port USB hub attached to a Pi, and put four cards in four USB sd card readers.
 These cards will appear as sda, sdb, etc., in the order that you plug them in.
 Then you can do: rpi-clone sdb -s hostb -L hosta -U etc., for the four cards.
-See tools/clone.sh
+This is what tools/clone.sh does. tools/clone.sh host1 will initialize cards for hosts host1a, host1b, host1c, host1d

 One advantage of rpi-clone is that it uses rsync to transfer files, so if the modification is small it will go much faster than a full bit-copy.  rpi-clone is not set up to run parallel instances (a fixed mount point, for one thing), but you can script multiple sequential runs.